gaezvr/Spotify-Premium-Mobile-Full-User-Script/README.md

 # Spotify-Premium-Complete-User-Script
-This Spotify Script Is Created For Research Purposes Only, I Repeat, I'm Not Responsible For The Use Of The Script.  © gaezvr This Script Is Intended For Mobile Use Specially But Works On Every Type Of Device.
+This Spotify Script Is Created For Research Purposes Only, I Repeat, I'm Not Responsible For The Use Of The Script.  © gaezvr This Script Is Intended For Mobile Use Specifically But Works On Every Type Of Device.

 Feel Free To Star The Repository!